DolibarrLabs/damb/README.md

 ## Known Cons

-- **Libraries files are not centralised**
+- **Lib files are not centralised**

 Instead of that they are duplicated/cloned on each new module you create.
-This can be considered as a good point as well, since you don't need any additional module, framework or dependency to handle libraries separately.
+This can also be considered as a good point, since you don't need any additional module, framework or dependency to handle libraries separately.

 ## Installation